dictybase-playground/dicty-components-redux/README.md

 )
 ```

-For development, make changes as necessary in your branch then run `npm build` to create the updated `bundle.js` file.
+For development, make changes as necessary in your branch then run `npm run build` to create the updated build.